 When you move from being a Jr. Devo to a High School racer, your season almost doubles, and so does the fun.
 This previous season, the coaches put in extra effort to make sure there was a lot of team bonding.
 Tons more kids joined and it isn’t easy to get to know 35 kids.
 Instead of just doing practices every couple of days, the coaches organized a lot of adventures as team bonding activities.
 The first was a cookout/campout.
 Former team members were invited, and everyone, whether they were experienced riders or not, went for a quick team ride.
 The uphill was hard, but the downhill was much better because at the end of it, s’mores were waiting for everyone.
 Some kids even camped out that night.

-The biggest adventure of the preseason was towards the end of the summer, when the coaches were confident the team could take on a big ride and we piled in cars and shuttled up to the famous Crest trail — a twenty plus mile ride that begins close to 10,000 feet.
+You might want to join a NICA mountain bike team if you like adventure.
+The biggest adventure of the preseason was towards the end of the summer.
+The coaches were confident the team could take on a big ride and we piled in cars and shuttled up to the famous Crest trail.
+Crest is a twenty plus mile ride that begins close to 10,000 feet.
 We were all proud that after training all summer, we made it up Puke Hill without puking (though there were some who had to push our bikes).
-The first few miles of the ride have a lot of climbing and not much oxygen, but all the miles of downhill, through beautiful alpine country makes it worth it.
+The first few miles of the ride have a lot of climbing and not much oxygen.
+But all the miles of downhill, through beautiful alpine country makes it worth it.
 It’s about the best thing you could do with your summer, and not a bad way to way to start your high school year.

 The best part about being on a mountain biking team is you never have to say “just me” as you pass someone going in the opposite direction.
 Whether it’s with your parent, other kids, or a coach, you’ve always got someone to help push you up the mountain or yell with joy as you descend.